 The philanthropic side of Stone is funded through grants, donations and memberships, and by generating revenue through classes, field trips, spring seedling sales and renting out the garden for events.

-Stone Garden is open to the public for plant sales on Thursdays, 9 a.m. to noon, from April through June.
+Stone Garden is not open to the public due to COVID restrictions.

-Location: 55 Mowry Ave, Fremont (behind the Mission Valley Veterinary Clinic)
+Location: 55 Mowry Ave near Mission Blvd behind the Mission Valley Veterinary Clinic.